 The County is also constantly receiving input from its citizens on what services are appropriate for government to provide.
 This input is received through the County's strategic planning process and through the County's annual citizen survey.
-In 2005, the citizen survey showed that 92.2% of County residents were satisfied or very satisfied with the services provided by Prince William County Government.
-Also in 2005, citizen satisfaction with the value for their tax dollar was 79.2% resulting in a 3.4% increase in satisfaction since 2004 and up from 65.5% in 1993.
+In 2006, the citizen survey showed that 90.8% of County residents were satisfied or very satisfied with the services provided by Prince William County Government.
+Also in 2006, citizen satisfaction with the value for their tax dollar was 76.5%.